okeeffed/developer-notes/manual/Scala/Scala-Expressions.md

 ## For Loops

 For loops are not recommended in Scala.
 They return `Unit` which in itself is equivalent to`null`.
+This is the case for side effects - an intergral part of understanding Scala.

 ## Code Blocks